DimensionDev/Maskbook/docs/FAQ.md

 ## How to fix cspell errors in CI?

-This project uses [cspell](https://github.com/streetsidesoftware/cspell) for checking typoes.
+This project uses [cspell](https://github.com/streetsidesoftware/cspell) for checking typos.
 You can add unlisted words into `cspell.json` to bypass cspell checking.
 After you update the configuration file, you could run checking locally before pushing it to make sure your patch is working.

 ```bash
 npx cspell lint pattern_that_match_your_files